 What happens when you pair a relatively successful side hustle with smart strategies intended to reduce risk?
 You've got one heck of a business.

-The Physician Philosopher shares his highly introspective insight into using your side hustle for asset protection.
+shares his highly introspective insight into using your side hustle for asset protection.

 My oldest girl and I love watching birds.
 We usually watch them right outside our backdoor while they eat from our bird feeder.
 As we were watching one day, it amazed me how comfortable the birds were jumping from post to post on the feeder or from branch to branch on the trees.
 Often times they cover a distance much longer than the bird itself.
 Why would they take this risk and what can that teach us about asset protection and side hustles?

-It dawned on me that the reason they are so comfortable taking this risk is because the bird knows if they make a miscalculation when they jump, they have wings.
+It dawned on me that the reason they are so comfortable taking this risk is that the bird knows if they make a miscalculation when they jump, they have wings.
 Their wings serve as a form of protection from another bird knocking them from the sky, slipping on the post they were trying to land on, or misjudging their jump.

 Presumably, the more often these birds fly, the harder they flap their wings, and the bigger they jump – and get used to the risk – the easier it becomes to take the next risk.
 We can learn a lot about asset protection from these birds.
 What am I talking about?